Individual Courses and Comprehensive Study Program

 This course will start with the diagnostic approach to the cancer patient, including biopsy taking, staging procedures, diagnostic imaging options as well as several practical cytology sessions.
 Further, there will be a detailed discussion of common (surgery, radiation therapy, chemotherapy) and novel (e.g. tyrosine kinase inhibitors, metronomic chemotherapy) treatment options.
 Management of side effects will be explained and safe handling of chemotherapeutic drugs will be practiced hands-on.
 A major emphasis of the course will be on interactive and case oriented work using a systematic approach to the cancer patient including recognizing symptoms, interpreting radiographic findings, choosing correct staging procedures and formulating a therapeutic plan.
 There will be a detailed discussion of neoplasms of the skin and adnexal structures as they are the most common tumours in clinical practice.

-This course builds up on course I introducing more advanced concepts in oncology and addressing a variety of tumours.
-Again, a major emphasis of the course will be on interactive and case oriented work using a systematic approach to the cancer patient including recognizing symptoms, interpreting radiographic findings, choosing correct staging procedures and formulating a therapeutic plan.
+This course builds up on Oncology I&II and address a variety of highly interesting neoplasms including tumours of the respiratory and urogenital tract as well as ocular, auricular, endocrine and miscellaneous intrathoracic tumours.
+There will be lots of interactive and case oriented work using a systematic approach to the cancer patient.
+This includes recognizing symptoms, interpreting radiographic & cytological findings, choosing appropriate staging procedures and formulating a therapeutic plan.